nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 # HCPP 2023 - Securing the Lunarpunks Workshop

-The workshop will introduce ***why*** and ***how to use Nym platform as a network protection*** layer when using some of our favorite privacy applications.
-This page serves as an accessible guide alongside the talk and it includes all the steps, per-requizities and dependencies needed.
-Preferably the users interested in this setup start downloading and building the tools before the workshop or in the beginning of it so the limited time can be used for questions and addressing problems.
-This guide will stay online for another week after the event just in case people were not finished and want to catch up later.
+[Serinko's](https://resistance.hcpp.cz/) [workshop](ttps://cfp.paralelnipolis.cz/hcpp23/talk/LLPWXW/) will introduce ***why*** and ***how to use [Nym](https://nymtech.net) platform as a network protection*** layer when using some of our favorite privacy applications.
+This page serves as an accessible guide alongside the talk and it includes all the steps, pre-requisities and dependencies needed.
+Preferably the users interested in this setup start downloading and building the tools before the workshop or in the beginning of it.
+We can use the limited time for questions and addressing problems.
+This guide will stay online after the event just in case people were not finished and want to catch up later.

-This page is a *how to guide* so it contains the setup steps only, to see the entire presentation please come to XXX at YYY.
+This page is a *how to guide* so it contains the setup only, to see the entire presentation join in at [HCPP 2023](https://resistance.hcpp.cz/) on [Sunday](https://cfp.paralelnipolis.cz/hcpp23/talk/LLPWXW/).

 ## Preparation

 During this workshop we will introduce NymConnect and Socks5 client.
-The difference between them is that the Socks5 client does everything Nymconnect does, but it has more optionality as it's run in a commandline.
+The difference between them is that the Socks5 client does everything Nymconnect does, but it has more optionality and it's run from a commandline.
 NymConnect is a one-button GUI application that wraps around the `nym-socks5-client` for proxying application traffic through the Mixnet.

 We will learn how to run over Nym Mixnet the following applications: Electrum Bitcoin wallet, Monero wallet (desktop and CLI), Matrix (Element app) and ircd chat.
 For those who want to run ircd through the Mixnet, `nym-socks5-client` client is a must.
 For all other applications you can choose if you settle with our slick app NymConnect which does all the job in the background or you prefer Socks5 client.